ScanzyLLC/scanzy-barcodescanner-sample-android-java/README.md

 ## Quick Start

-1. In your app's entry point, such as Oncreate method in MainActivity, set the license key you obtained from Scanzy.
+1. In your app's entry point, such as an Oncreate method in MainActivity, set the license key you obtained from Scanzy.

 ```java
  ScanzyBarcodeManager.setLicense(getApplicationContext(),"your-valid-licensekey");
 ```

-For example, the code in the sample app:
+For example, the code in the sample app is:

 ```java
     @Override